AtharvMSaraf/Robotics-Algorithm/README.md

     Part 2:  **Feature Based Alignment**:

       In this we computed the cornerness function on an image, and chooses the top 200 features in the given image.
 Created another file called im_align3.m that runs the RANSAC algorithm.
 The algorithm randomly picks a feature in image 1 (lets say the B channel image) and assumes it aligns with a random feature in image 2 (lets say, the G channel image).
 After which  we Calculated the pixel shift for this alignment.
 Then apply the same pixel shift to every feature in image 1, and search for a corresponding feature in image 2 within a threshold (a small window).
 If i found a feature within that window, I counted it as an inlier; else it is not.
 I ran this several times, and pick the best alignment (highest number of inliers).
 So the output was this alignment, along with an aligned color image

+4] **A* Planning**:-

+    The objective of this assignment is to plan a path for a robot from a given starting point to a destination.
+I used A* planning algorithm to find a route from a default start point (-8.0, -2.0) to a default goal (4.5, 9.0).
+The occupancy grid map was given and the heuristics function used for this project was eulers distnace.